| | | | | |

 Some £600 wheelbases punch well above their weight, whilst others costing twice as much disappoint with poor quick release systems or firmware that never gets updated.

-How to Choose a Direct Drive Wheel
+How Do I Choose a Direct Drive Wheel?

 The most important decision is matching your budget to realistic expectations.
 Direct drive wheelbases start around £350 for the Fanatec CSL DD and extend beyond £2,500 for premium options like the Simucube 3.
 Personally, I think spending upwards of £3500 is crazy unless you really want the best and you’ve got the money.
 Sim racing champions win on Logitech gear just as often as they do with Simucube – don’t let these manufacturers fool you.